 Choosing the best room location and building at Caribbean Beach Resort is tricky, as it’s the only Walt Disney World hotel with two Skyliner gondola stations and non-stop access to EPCOT and Hollywood Studios.
-In this post, we’ll cover room recommendations based upon various priorities.
+This post covers room recommendations based upon various priorities.
 (Updated June 8, 2023.)

 First, I’d be remiss if I didn’t start by mentioning that we love Disney’s Caribbean Beach Resort.
 When it comes to Moderate Resorts, it’s right up there with Port Orleans for us, albeit for very different reasons.
 For a basic primer on Caribbean Beach, including a look inside the guest rooms (all of which were refurbished only a few years ago), read our comprehensive Caribbean Beach Resort Review.

 If you are thinking you might want to stay at Caribbean Beach, or have already booked a stay, the question becomes which building(s) we recommend this resort now that the Disney Skyliner gondola has debuted and Disney’s Riviera Resort has opened.

 Let’s start with our “best of all worlds” recommendation, which assumes you want balance…